 This first section gives an overview of the founding principles of DMC and an update on the current demographics of Rochester, including the outlook for the healthcare industry as of the end of 2019.
-The concluding pages of this section speak to the COVID-19 context that is still unfolding as this update went to press.
+The concluding pages of this section speak to the COVID-19 context.